Short-Term Vacation Rentals

 On September 14, 2021, the Summit County Board of County Commissioners approved a temporary and targeted moratorium on the issuance of new STR licenses in the unincorporated areas of Summit County beginning September 18, 2021 and lasting 90 days.
-This moratorium will expire on December 17, 2021.
+This moratorium expired on December 17, 2021.

-Please note this does not affect licenses that are already active, submitted, under review, or those going through the conversion process.
-The purpose of this moratorium is to take time to update the STR Ordinance and Regulations.
+Please note this did not affect licenses that are already active, submitted, under review, or those going through the conversion process.
+The purpose of this moratorium was to take time to update the STR Ordinance and Regulations.

 - Unincorporated properties are outside of the town boundaries.
 If you are unsure of where your property is located, please visit our Parcel Query Tool.

-- The resort areas of Keystone and Copper Mountain and portions of the Peak 8 Breckenridge ski area are exempt from this moratorium.
+- The resort areas of Keystone and Copper Mountain and portions of the Peak 8 Breckenridge ski area were exempt from this moratorium.

 Due to the large number of calls and emails, please be patient with our staff and check back here for more information.